William Tecumseh Sherman In The Civil War

 Total War: Sherman's Strategy and the March to the Sea

 On December 21, 1864, Sherman's army captured Savannah, Georgia.
 He famously telegraphed President Lincoln, offering him the city as a Christmas present.
 The capture of Savannah further weakened the Confederacy and provided the Union with a valuable port on the Atlantic coast.
-Following the capture of Savannah, Sherman turned his attention north, embarking on the Carolinas Campaign in early 1865.
+Here's the thing — following the capture of Savannah, Sherman turned his attention north, embarking on the Carolinas Campaign in early 1865.
 He marched his army through South Carolina and North Carolina, continuing his policy of destroying Confederate infrastructure and resources.
 Sherman's campaign in the Carolinas was particularly destructive, as he viewed South Carolina as the primary instigator of the rebellion.

 Legacy and Controversy: The Enduring Impact of William Tecumseh Sherman

 Following the Civil War, Sherman served as Commanding General of the United States Army from 1869 to 1883.
 He played a key role in the Reconstruction era, overseeing the deployment of troops to maintain order in the South and protect the rights of African Americans.
-However, he also expressed reservations about the extent of federal intervention in the South and advocated for a more lenient approach to Reconstruction.
+Even so, he also expressed reservations about the extent of federal intervention in the South and advocated for a more lenient approach to Reconstruction.

 FAQ About William Tecumseh Sherman